lava2304rt/cybergames/README.md

 # Cyber Games
-Github Repository for the official Cyber Games website
+Github Repository for the Official Cyber Games Website Created by lava2304rt.
+Credits to BCHS Games.